 TASK NUMBER TASK DESCRIPTION SCHEDULED START SCHEDULED FINISH COMMENT 1 Knowledge discovery phase 01 Jul 22 30 Sept 22 Completed.
 2 Planning and approvals for drilling of observation bores + drilling contractor procurement 1 Oct 22 30 Nov 23 RAC decision not to proceed with drilling of new bores.
 Milestone closed.
 3 Field trip 1 - initial campaign 1 Oct 22 29 Feb 23 Completed.
 4 Field trip 2 - wide-scale campaign 1 Apr 2023 29 Feb 24 Completed.
 5 Construct observation bores for Stygofauna 1 Dec 23 30 June 24 RAC decision not to proceed with drilling of new bores.
 Milestone closed.
 6 Field trip 3 - small, targeted campaign 1 May 24 31 Aug 24 This milestone is 95% complete.
-The bore logging will be completed in early 2025.
+The bore logging will be completed in early June 2025.
 7 Analysis and reporting 01 Nov 22 30 Nov 24 This milestone is 95% complete.
-An addendum with bore logging results will be completed in early 2025.
+The final report has been completed with public release expected late May 2025.
+An addendum with bore logging results will be completed in June 2025.
 8 Communicate findings to stakeholders Full duration of project